Entropy-Stable Discontinuous Spectral-Element Methods for the Spherical Shallow Water Equations in Covariant Form: Conclusions

 The advances in this paper represent a first step in the process of developing a new atmospheric dynamical core for numerical weather prediction and climate modelling.
-Future work will involve the extension of the proposed approach to the three-dimensional nonhydrostatic compressible Euler equations using an appropriate vertical discretization and a horizontally-implicit vertically-explicit temporal discretization \cite{baldauf_dg_hevi_terrain_following_21}, as well as the extension to triangular and prismatic elements through the use of multidimensional SBP formulations (as introduced by Hicken \etal \cite{hicken_mdsbp_16} and reviewed within an entropy-stable setting by Chen and Shu \cite{chen_shu_dgsbp_review_20}) as well as entropy-stable tensor-product formulations in collapsed coordinates, which were introduced by Montoya and Zingg \cite{montoya_entropy_stable_24} and extended to prismatic elements by Keim \etal \cite{keim_entropy_stable_hybrid_25}.
+Future work will involve the extension of the proposed approach to the three-dimensional nonhydrostatic compressible Euler equations using an appropriate vertical discretization and a horizontally-explicit vertically-implicit temporal discretization \cite{baldauf_dg_hevi_terrain_following_21}.
+Additionally, we are investigating extensions to triangular and prismatic elements through the use of multidimensional SBP formulations (as introduced by Hicken \etal \cite{hicken_mdsbp_16} and reviewed within an entropy-stable setting by Chen and Shu \cite{chen_shu_dgsbp_review_20}) as well as entropy-stable tensor-product formulations in collapsed coordinates, which were introduced by Montoya and Zingg \cite{montoya_entropy_stable_24} and extended to prismatic elements by Keim \etal \cite{keim_entropy_stable_hybrid_25}.
 We would also like to investigate techniques for preserving vorticity-based invariants such as potential enstrophy within the present framework.
 Additionally, we hope to extend the proposed methodology beyond the context of geophysical fluid dynamics, for example, to covariant formulations of hyperbolic partial differential equations arising in general relativity and relativistic hydrodynamics, as well as to the treatment of curved elements in computational fluid dynamics for engineering applications.